InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 The following details provide information on creating, storing, and managing a GPP String.
 The basic steps for creating a GPP String are as follows:

 1. **Create discrete sections.** For each section:
- - For sections that use the recommended base64-websafe encoding, create a bit representation of the Section’s header (if it exists) and each sub-section.
+ - For sections that use the recommended base64-websafe encoding, create a bit representation of the section’s header (if it exists) and each sub-section.
 Then, convert them to base64-websafe without padding (i.e. removing “=” at the end) and concatenate the header and all sub-sections using the “.” (dot) character.
  - For sections that use different encoding, ensure that the data is websafe and does not include the “~” (tilde) character.
 2. **Create header section.** Create a bit representation of the GPP header section.
 Include all IDs for discrete sections in a sorted order.
 Then, convert it to base64-websafe without padding.
 3. **Concatenate all sections.** Concatenate the GPP-header as the first item to the encoded versions of the discrete sections using “~” (tilde) as the delimiter.